NSC Alliance Bylaws

 Quorum.
 A quorum at a meeting of the Board of Directors shall consist of a majority of that Board.
 The act of a majority of the Directors voting at a meeting at which there is a quorum shall be the act of the Board of Directors.
 In cases where a vote of the Board is necessary away from a meeting, a vote of the Board may be taken in pre-arranged and timely way by the Secretary at the direction of the President, by electronic or written means.

 Term of Office.
 The President and Vice-President of the Alliance will be elected to serve a two-year term.
 The President and/or Vice-President may be nominated for election to a second two-year term with the assent of the Board.
+After completing one or two two-year terms, the President will serve for a two-year term as Past President.
 The Secretary and Treasurer will serve for one-year terms with unlimited consecutive terms being allowed.
 Directors-At-Large will serve for a three-year term.

 Resignation.
 Any Director may resign at any time by delivering written notice of such resignation to the Secretary, and such resignation shall become effective upon receipt by the Secretary of the date specified herein.
 Failure to attend three consecutive meetings without the approval of the President shall be deemed to be a resignation.